walkerRnD/codebuff/common/src/db/schema.knowledge.md

 # Database Schema Guidelines

+## Local Development Setup

+Important: Local database must be initialized before running schema operations:
+1. Docker must be running
+2. Local database container needs to be created and healthy
+3. Then schema operations (generate, migrate) can be run

+## Environment Setup

+Important: The database setup requires:
+1. A running Docker instance
+2. Proper environment configuration:
+   - stack.env with ENVIRONMENT=local and NEXT_PUBLIC_ENVIRONMENT=local
+   - .env.local with DATABASE_URL matching docker-compose.yml settings
+3. Run commands in order:
+   - Start Docker
+   - Run database initialization (bun --cwd common db:start)
+   - Run schema operations

+Note: Setup has been primarily tested on Mac.
+Windows users may encounter platform-specific issues:
+- When using __dirname or path.join() in config files, convert Windows backslashes to forward slashes

 ## Column Defaults and Calculations

 - Use Postgres's built-in calculated columns (GENERATED ALWAYS AS) instead of default values when computing values from other columns